simyoungjun/DL_Projects/README.md

-# Influence of Codebook Perplexity in One-Shot Voice Conversion Based on Vector Quantization Method
+# Influence of Codebook Perplexity in Zero-Shot Voice Conversion Based on Vector Quantization Method

 ---

 ### **Overview**
-This project investigates the impact of codebook perplexity on one-shot voice conversion using Vector Quantization (VQ).
+This project investigates the impact of codebook perplexity on zero-shot voice conversion using Vector Quantization (VQ).
 By integrating the CVQ-VAE (Clustered Vector Quantization Variational Autoencoder) update mechanism into the VQVC (Vector Quantization Voice Conversion) model, we explore its effects on:
 - Codebook utility (perplexity),
 - Training performance (reconstruction accuracy),
 - Test performance (voice conversion similarity).